kwcckw/augraphy-doc/doc/source/augmentations/bookbinding.rst

 --------
 Overview
 --------
 The BookBinding augmentation creates the effect of a page curling away from the scanner bed, towards the binding of a book or magazine.
 Right now it supports 2 variants of page curling direction.
+For additional input such as mask and keypoints, they are fully supported.
+For bounding boxes, only the start point or end point of the box will be affected.

 Initially, a clean image with single line of text is created.